conflictpatterns/conflictpatterns/PhDA21.md

 The holder of the position is to pursue a project that uses machine-learning methods to forecast interstate and civil wars.
 In particular, the team member will, among other:

 -   Acquire and process time series data from finance, diplomatic cables, and newspapers
 - Apply Machine Learning methods using Python/R
+- Work on the classification of temporal patterns
+- Contribute to the development of an early warning system for conflict
 -   Contribute to the growth of the methodological and substantive expertise of the team
 -   Participate in the team's publications

 # Person Specification
 ## Qualifications

 A strong undergraduate degree or Masters in computer science (engineering, physics also welcome), political science, economics or a relevant field (e.g., first or upper second for Irish or UK applicants; GPA 3.3+ for US applicants).